Ontario (steamboat): Description

-History
+Construction

 Preliminary to the construction of the Ontario, articles of agreement were drawn up in 1815 for Harris Fulton and William Cutting of New York, the executors of the estates of the late Robert Fulton, Robert Livingston, and Charles Smyth, Thomas Duane and David Boyd, who were now the owners of the rights and privileges of steamboat navigation in New York State.
 The agreement gave Smyth and Joseph C. Yates the sole right for employment of steam navigation on Lake Ontario.

 The Ontario was built by Charles Smyth, David Boyd, John DeGraff, Eri Lusher, and Abraham Van Santvoord, who petitioned the New York State Legislature for the rights to incorporate and be the sole steamboat operators on Lake Ontario, which would give them a monopoly on steam navigation.
 The courts decided against their claims.

 The Ontario was the first such steamboat placed on lakewater, subject to high winds and swells, and one of the main reasons for her construction was to "test the power of steam against wind and wave".
 Her construction was financed by a grant from the heirs of Robert Fulton, and marked the beginning of an important era in steamboat navigation.
 Before Ontario's appearance on the Great Lakes, steamboat navigation had been confined to rivers.

 With the Fulton rights assigned to them, Smyth and Lusher proceeded, having already invested a substantial amount of capital, and formed a partnership.
 The articles were finalized on January 16, 1817.
 When its proceeds exceeded 20 percent, and with the help of the U.S. Navy, the Ontario Steamboat Company was established, which held a $200,000 capital.
 Subsequently, construction of Ontario commenced at Sackets Harbor, using a large quantity of surplus lumber and supplies left there after the War of 1812 by, and purchased from, the U.S. Navy.